-Week 13 Research Questions and Methods
+Week 13.
+Mon.
+November 5: Research Questions and Methods

-Submit a draft of your research questions and proposed methods using the BlazeVIEW Assignment Tool.
-This is mandatory for feedback.

-Not submitting this draft results in a 5 point deduction from your final proposal.
+- Submit a draft of your research questions and proposed methods using the BlazeVIEW Assignment Tool. - This is mandatory for feedback. - Not submitting this draft results in a 5 point deduction from your final proposal.
+DUE DATE: WED.
+November 7, 11:59 PM.

-Due date: Mon.
-Apr.
-13, 11:59 PM.

-Weeks 14 & 15 Polishing the Proposal
+Weeks 14 & 15.
+Mon.
+November 12 -- Sun.
+November 25: Polishing the Proposal